campudus/tableaux-frontend/README.md

   "port": 3000,           // port for the http frontent "apiHost": "localhost", //
-  "apiPort": 8080,        // port of the backend service }
+  "apiPort": 8080,        // port of the backend service "webhookUrl": ".."      // url for Slack webhook to recieve user feedback }
 ```